jbuisine/AtumAnimation/README.md

 <h2>Contribution</h2>

 Don't hesitate to create branch of my project and contribute to it !
-It just want to be enhanced !
+It just wants to be enhanced !